iter8-tools/docs/docs/tutorials/performance/load-test-http-multiple.md

 # Load test multiple HTTP endpoints

-[Your first performance test](../../getting-started/first-performance.md) describes how to load test a single HTTP service.
-This tutorial expands on the previous tutorial and describes how to load test multiple HTTP endpoints.
+This tutorial expands on the [Your first performance test](../../getting-started/first-performance.md) tutorial by describing how to load test multiple HTTP endpoints.

 ![load-test-http](../../getting-started/images/kubernetesusage.png)